Guinea pig or hamster? They look similar, but they’re very different pets.

 Both small animals kept as pets live indoors, so the space in which they spend their life makes a major difference to their wellbeing.

-Yet, although your hamster pet will need less space, it is more agile compared to a guinea pig.
+Your hamster will need less space, but it’s more agile compared to a guinea pig.

 Guinea Pig Cages